US hits 70% vaccination rate a month late, amid a surge | Health

 Denver's mayor said the city would require police officers, firefighters and certain other municipal employees to get vaccinated, along with workers at schools, nursing homes, hospitals and jails.

-Minnesota's public colleges and universities will require masks while indoors on campus, regardless of vaccination status.
-And New Jersey said workers at state-run nursing homes, psychiatric hospitals and other such institutions must get the shot or face regular testing.
+Minnesota's public colleges and universities will require masks indoors, regardless of vaccination status.
+New Jersey said workers at state-run nursing homes, psychiatric hospitals and other such institutions must get the shot or face regular testing.

+North Carolina's governor ordered state employees in the agencies under his control to cover up indoors if they are not fully vaccinated.

+And McDonald's said it will require employees and customers to resume wearing masks inside some US restaurants regardless of vaccination status in areas with high or substantial coronavirus transmission.
+The company didn't say how many restaurants would be affected by the new mask mandate.

-White House press secretary Jen Psaki said that a nationwide vaccination requirement “is not on the table,” but noted that employers have the right to take that step as they see fit.
+White House press secretary Jen Psaki said a nationwide vaccination requirement “is not on the table,” but noted that employers have the right to take such a step.

+The US Senate saw its first disclosed breakthrough case of the virus, with Republican Senator Lindsey Graham of South Carolina saying he has mild symptoms.

-In Florida, it took two months last summer for the number of people in the hospital with the coronavirus to jump from 2,000 to 10,000.
+In Florida, it took two months last summer for the number of people in the hospital with COVID-19 to jump from 2,000 to 10,000.
 It took only 27 days this summer for Florida hospitals to see that same increase, said Florida Hospital Association President Mary Mayhew.

 Vaccination rates in some Southern states are far lower than they are New England.
 Vermont has fully inoculated nearly 78 per cent of its adult population.
 Alabama has just cracked 43 per cent.